Carlos Furche

 Carlos Furche Guajardo (born 24 September 1950) is a Chilean agricultural engineer and politician who served as minister during the second government of Michelle Bachelet (2014−2018).

 During his professional career, Furche has provided different international services specialized in agricultural trade negotiations and the management of the free trade agreements of Chile.
 By the other hand, he worked for the Ministry of Agriculture from 1994 to 2004, where he served as the national director of the Office Agrarian Studies and Policies (ODEPA).
 From 2004 to 2010, he was director of the International Economic Relations.

 He has provided services for the World Bank and the International Monetary Fund (IMF) advising the Republic of Georgia.
 In 2011, he worked as an advisor to the Ministry of Commerce, Industry and Tourism of Colombia.

 Early life

 Born in Punta Arenas, he is the son of Carlos Domingo Furche Fernández and Julia Guajardo Gómez, an agricultural engineer by profession.
-Then, in 1973, Furche married with the matron Olga María Veloso Yáñez, with whom he has two children.
+Then, in 1973, Furche married the matron Olga María Veloso Yáñez, with whom he has two children.
 Nevertheless, they divorced in 2013.

 Furche studied agronomic engineering with a major in agrarian economics at the Austral University in Valdivia.
 Likewise, he has a master's degree in sociology for the Latin American Council of Social Sciences (CLACSO).